-If you’d like to take a steam train ride on a short section of the historic train line, make sure you visit on a Sunday.
-The Atherton-Herberton Historic Rail Inc operates rides on the “Tinlander Train” between Herberton Station and Historic Village Herberton each Sunday, with regular trips throughout the day.
+If you’d like to take a steam train ride on a short section of the historic train line, make sure you visit on a Saturday or Sunday, when the Atherton-Herberton Historic Rail Inc operates rides between Herberton Station and Historic Village Herberton.

-A return trip costs $5 for adults and $3 for children, with well-behaved dogs on a lead able to join you for free.
+At the time of my visit, it was noted that well-behaved dogs on a lead were able to join you for free.
 Note that entry to the Historic Village Herberton costs extra.
 The Historic Village is well worthwhile visiting and is also dog-friendly – see more details in my Atherton Tablelands guide.

 The Tourist Railway is a small narrow gauge train with open air carriages, probably once part of the mining operations.
 It takes you on a 50-minute trip around the historic mining site, passing many of its landmarks and accompanied by an extensive commentary.